 - social media support using sample tweets to bring attention to key issues

-- keep members in contact with each other, sharing information and getting advise from each other
+- keeping members in contact with each other, sharing information and getting advice from each other

 We strive to have our member agencies informed and engaged by: